Star-Spangled Banner Tartan—THE PAST

 Hidden Symbolism

-At the intersections of broad stripes are four subtle white squares.
-These nod to the four cornerstones of the White House — and to the original cornerstone laid in 1792, which was later lost to history.
-This mystery is carried forward as a reminder of the Constitution’s survival and the People’s House as a symbol of unity.
+At the intersections of broad stripes lie four subtle white squares — a quiet nod to the four cornerstones of the White House, and the enduring mystery of the original cornerstone laid in 1792, now lost to history.

 Smithsonian Connection